ndjinga/SOLVERLAB/CoreFlows/Documentation/install.md

 > - installation of MED                                    at the location given by the environment variable MEDFILE_ROOT_DIR
 > - installation of MEDCOUPLING                            at the location given by the environment variable MEDCOUPLING_ROOT_DIR

-The 3 dependencies PETSC, MED and MEDCOUPLING should have been compiled with the same version of HDF5
+The 2 dependencies MED and MEDCOUPLING should have been compiled with the same version of HDF5
 Warning : the linux package libhdf5-dev is generally not compatible with the libraries MED and MEDCoupling

 **Compile and install:**